 Step 3: Meet Us at a Networking Event

 You’ll often find us at regular networking events in the Loudoun County area.
 We tend not to travel into DC itself.
 But pop into a Tuesdays Together (Leesburg or Reston) meeting, Visit Loudoun mixer, or Hunt Country Celebrations gathering and you’re likely to run into us.
 Please do say hello and have a chat!
 Having your own open house, caterer’s lunch, social gathering, or networking event?
 Let us know and we’d love to meet you there!

-Due to busy schedules and our strong distaste for coffee noted above, we don’t go on many coffee dates.
+Due to busy schedules and our strong distaste for coffee, we don’t go on many coffee dates.
 Truth be told, we hardly get to socialize with our current friends and vendors.
 But if you have another creative way to connect, we’d definitely be interested in hearing more!